-Teide Cable Car
+Mount Teide Cable Car - Discover Tenerife Volcano

-We recommend you plan your visit for early morning, from 9 am on, for spectacular views and no delays, making your stay more pleasurable.
+We recommend you plan your visit for early morning, from 9am on, for spectacular views and no delays, making your stay more pleasurable.

-The Upper Station
+Teide Cable Car Upper Station

-The upper station has a small foyer that leads directly outside.
+Mount Teide Cable Car’s upper station has a small foyer that leads directly outside.
 It is equipped with Wi-Fi, toilets and Spain's highest public telephone.
 There is no coffee shop, and you are recommended to come prepared for changes in temperature.
 Located at 3,555 m altitude, the upper station is the starting point for three marvellous routes:

-Route No. 10 (Telesforo Bravo) to the Crater of Mt Teide, which takes you to Spain’s highest peak, from where you can enjoy one of the world’s most magnificent landscapes.
+- Route No. 10 (Telesforo Bravo) to the Crater of Mt Teide, which takes you to Spain’s highest peak, from where you can enjoy one of the world’s most magnificent landscapes.
 On clear days, you can glimpse the nearby islands of La Gomera, El Hierro, La Palma and Gran Canaria.
 For environmental reasons, access to the peak is controlled, requiring a permit issued by the national park offices.
 You can apply online free of charge at www.reservasparquesnacionales.es.

-Route No. 11, La Fortaleza Vantage Point an incredible spot from where you can take in the spectacular view of the north side of Tenerife, including Valle de La Orotava in the centre and the long ridge of Monte La Esperanza that melds with the rugged Anaga Massif.
+- Route No. 11, La Fortaleza Vantage Point, an incredible spot from where you can take in the spectacular view of the north side of Tenerife, including Valle de La Orotava in the centre and the long ridge of Monte La Esperanza that melds with the rugged Anaga Massif.

-Route No. 12, Pico Viejo Vantage Point, an awe-inspiring viewpoint overlooking south Tenerife and a perfect place from where to admire the great caldera of Las Cañadas del Teide, its enclosure of sheer walls of rock and the aftermath of the last volcanic eruptions.
+- Route No. 12, Pico Viejo Vantage Point, an awe-inspiring viewpoint overlooking south Tenerife and a perfect place from where to admire the great caldera of Las Cañadas del Teide, its enclosure of sheer walls of rock and the aftermath of the last volcanic eruptions.
 You can also survey the multi-coloured crater of Pico Viejo, the rocky outcrops of Roques de García and Mt Guajara.